 ) Department of Medicine Case Western Reserve University Cleveland, OH USA

 Dr Hallab is a Professor in the Dept of Orthopedics, Dept of Immunology, and Dept of Anatomy and Cell Biology at Rush University.
-Dr Hallab received his PhD in Biomedical engineering from Tulane University in 1996.
-He has published over 100 articles in the area of orthopedics. teaches graduate courses in biomaterials and biocompatibility.
+Dr. Hallab received his PhD in Biomedical engineering from Tulane University in 1996.
+He has published over 100 articles in the area of orthopedics.
+He teaches graduate courses in biomaterials and biocompatibility.
 He is the founder and CEO of a small business that performs metal sensitivity testing for orthopedic patients.
-Dr Hallab’s research is focused on understanding (1) how implant debris is produced and what forms it takes and (2) how this debris is interacts with the innate and adaptive immune systems.
-The long term goal of this lab is to improve implant performance by minimizing the biologic impact of implant debris.
+Dr. Hallab’s research is focused on understanding (1) how implant debris is produced and what forms it takes and (2) how this debris interacts with the innate and adaptive immune systems.
+The long term goal of this lab is to improve implant performance by minimizing the biological impact of implant debris.

-) Department of Orthopedic Surgery Rush Univeristy Chicago, IL USA
+) Department of Orthopedic Surgery Rush University Chicago, IL USA

 ) Department of Orthopaedic Surgery Stanford University School of Medicine Stanford, CA USA